 - 1 Here are the first 4 FAQs about the Long Path hiking trail in NY:

-- 5 7) The Long Path is not the same as the Devils Path Trail:
+- 5 9) The Long Path trail is marked as the aqua color (don’t forget this):

 Here are the first 4 FAQs about the Long Path hiking trail in NY: